-Teachers employed in Minnesota's public elementary and secondary schools, charter schools, and certain TRA-covered educational institutions maintained by the state (except those teachers employed by St. Paul schools and Minnesota State Colleges and Universities) are required to be TRA members.
+Educators employed in Minnesota's public elementary and secondary schools, charter schools, and certain TRA-covered educational institutions maintained by the state (except those teachers employed by St. Paul schools and Minnesota State Colleges and Universities).
 Educators first hired by Minnesota State may elect TRA coverage or coverage through the Define Contribution Plan (DCR) administered by the State of Minnesota.